-I picked a Canon Lide 210, a simple flat-bed scanner.
+The Canon Lide 210 is a simple flat-bed scanner.
 It isn’t coupled with a printer as part of a multifunction device and it doesn’t do film strips or slides.
-There isn’t an automatic sheet feeder.
+There is no automatic sheet feeder.

 High resolution scanning

-Having higher resolution is useful when I want to select small areas from a document or photograph.
+Having higher resolution is useful if you want to select small areas from a document or photograph.

 Installation is simple.
-It took less than five minutes from opening the box to getting my first scan.
-The hardest part was connecting the stand to the scanner so it can sit upright on my desk.
+It takes less than five minutes from opening the box to getting the first scan.
+The hardest part was connecting the stand to the scanner so it can sit upright on a desk.

-The new scanner’s speed was instantly noticeable – scans take about 25% as long to complete with the Lide 210 when compared to the FB630U.
+The scanner’s speed is instantly noticeable – scans take about 25 percent as long to complete with the Lide 210 than with previous generation scanners.
 Canon has dramatically improved its software – and its aesthetics.
-The old software was written for Windows 95 – at least that’s what it looks like.
-And the higher resolution is great.